mamady/agora_rails/README.md

 # AgoraRails

-AgoraRails is a Ruby gem that provides an interface for Agora.io APIs, specifically designed for Ruby on Rails applications.
+AgoraRails is a Ruby gem that provides an interface for Agora.io APIs, specifically designed for Ruby on Rails.
 It offers functionality for generating dynamic tokens, managing cloud recording, and enabling Speech-to-Text (STT) features.

 ## Installation